Brothers in possession of century-old Olympic flag looking for ways to share their treasure with the public

 Why?
-Well, the brothers are in possession of something from those games: a 20-foot by 14-foot flag emblazoned with the Olympic Rings.
+Well, the brothers are in possession of something from those games: a 20-by-14 foot flag emblazoned with the Olympic rings.
 According to what the Zuchellis have been told, it was the first time the rings had ever been placed on a flag.

 “It’s a piece of Olympic history,” Patrick said.